 If you completed a bachelor’s degree with a demonstrated academic competence in Film and Media Studies or a related discipline and wish to take an upcoming graduate-level course in the Department of Film and Media Studies, you may apply as a non-degree seeking (NDS) student.
-Please note undergraduate prerequisite course completion is typically necessary to succeed in graduate-level coursework.

 Any applicant seeking to be admitted as a non-degree seeking student in Film and Media Studies must submit an application.
 Applications are accepted on a rolling basis.